 Step 2 – Plan

-As part of the planning step the Planner identifies all resources, materials and services required to do a job.
-He creates a work pack containing all the required information like:
+As part of the planning step, the Planner identifies all resources, materials, and services required to do a job.
+And once that’s done your Planner creates a work pack containing all the required information like:

 - OEM documentation